Immunometabolism In The Context Of Infection

 Diet-mediated immunometabolic regulation promotes pathogen clearance

-Role of peripheral metabolic pathways (polyamine synthesis and tryptophan metabolism) during pneumonia
+Role of peripheral metabolic pathways (tryptophan/kynurenine metabolism) during pneumonia

 Effect of immunometabolites on bacterial adaptation